 When a designer decides to add individuality to the wireframe, we get a mockup.
-In other words, it means adding colors, fonts, buttons of a certain form, etc. The final decision about all of these elements should be done now as we must see how the product will look like in the end of development.
+In other words, it means adding colors, fonts, buttons of a certain form, etc. The final decision about all of these elements should be done now as we must see how the product will look like at the end of development.
 The website mockup is still static, but it is already clear for a business owner what results he obtains.

 Creating mockups is crucial before launching the final design.
 The entrepreneur can ask for any changes, and all of them are discussed thoroughly with app creators.
-If you don’t do this now, changes on the last stage would be rather costly and time-spending.
+If you don’t do this now, changes in the last stage would be rather costly and time-spending.